* No mileage charge in Mass. (Mileage outside of Mass. is .45 per mile.)

 Do you have an idea for a class or lecture, but don’t see it here?
 Give me a call.
 I’ll be glad to develop one for you.

 TO BOOK A CLASS OR LECTURE CALL BETSY AT 978-470-0911 OR EMAIL Betsy@betsywilliams.com

-The Festival Table: Using Fruits, Vegetables, Herbs, Evergreens, and Berries for Holiday Decorating
+The Festive Table: Using Fruits, Vegetables, Herbs, Evergreens, and Berries for Holiday Decorating

 Mrs. Thrift’s Savory Herbal Kitchen